How to Recover From Edibles

 If water isn't around or to your preference, herbal teas and electrolyte-rich drinks are often good options.
 Try to avoid caffeine, alcohol, and sugar-heavy drinks, which all carry effects that may not help with several overconsumption symptoms.

 Don't forget to eat.
 Eating fruits, whole grains, and snacks rich in protein may help stabilize the body's blood sugar.
+It’s also distracting from how you feel.
+Plus, some people feel that eating has a way of “sobering them up.”
+It’s mostly anecdotal, but there’s got to be something to it!

 Light Exercises